luliu8/distributed-histogram-sort/README.md

 ## What this is
 Histogram sorting in a distributed memory environment using MPI parallelization.\
-Benchmark performance on linux cluster using slurm\ This is a project for the Parallel Programming course from UIUC
+Benchmark performance on linux cluster using slurm. \
+This is a project for the Parallel Programming course from UIUC

 ## Overall Algorithm